-The complaint also alleges that in the Soto case, the Supreme Court, Kings County found that Gerdes improperly handled a grand jury, leading the court to take the unusual step of dismissing the indictment.
+The complaint also alleges that in the Soto case, the Supreme Court, Kings County found that Gerdes “impaired” the grand jury, leading the court to dismiss the indictment.
 The court found that after the grand jury deadlocked, the prosecutor had a “colloquy” with the grand jury resulting in extensive marshaling of the evidence to the point of deliberation in the process, impairing the proceeding and creating a potential for prejudice.
-Based on Gerdes’s impairment of the grand jury, the Kings County Supreme Court dismissed the indictment (with leave to present evidence another time) noting that this was an exceptional remedy.
+The Kings County Supreme Court dismissed the indictment (with leave to present evidence another time), noting that this was an exceptional remedy.
 According to the complaint, the KCDA subsequently dismissed all charges against Soto.

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following ethical rules that Gerdes’s conduct likely violated:
+The grievance alleges that Gerdes’ conduct violated the following ethical rules:

 - Rules of Professional Conduct 8.4(d) and 8.4(h) prohibit a lawyer from engaging in conduct prejudicial to the administration of justice, or engaging in any other conduct that adversely reflects on their fitness as a lawyer.

-What can be done about it: The grievance calls for the committee to investigate and issue public discipline, including suspension of Gerdes’s law license.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue public discipline.
 It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether the KCDAO’s supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.